 Debunking Common Education Loan Refinancing Myths

 The Truth: This is one of the most common education loan refinancing misconceptions.
-While a high credit score is beneficial, it's not the only factor.
+While a high CIBIL score is beneficial, it's not the only factor.
 Lenders consider your entire financial profile, including your income stability, employment history, and debt-to-income ratio.

-If you've been consistently making on-time payments on your original loan and have secured a stable job, you may be eligible for a better rate even if your credit score isn't perfect.
+If you've been consistently making on-time payments on your original loan and have secured a stable job, you may be eligible for a better rate even if your CIBIL score isn't perfect.
 Lenders understand that your financial situation improves after graduation.

 Myth 2: Refinancing is the same as loan consolidation.

 The Truth: These two terms are often used interchangeably, but they are distinct concepts.
-Refinancing vs consolidation student loans is a key distinction.
-Refinancing is the process of taking a new loan to pay off your existing loan, usually to secure a better interest rate and new terms.
+In India, refinancing means a balance transfer or takeover – taking a new loan from another bank or NBFC to pay off your existing loan, usually to secure a better interest rate and new terms.

 Myth 3: You can only refinance your education loan once.